Certified Nursing Assistant Programs in Iowa: Your Guide to CNA Classes and Schools

 How long does CNA certification last in Iowa?

-In Iowa, CNA certification is valid for a period of two years.
-It can be renewed by completing the relevant renewal form prior to its expiration date.
+In Iowa, CNA certification is valid for two years.
+It can be renewed by completing the relevant renewal form before its expiration date.

 How old do you have to be to become a CNA in Iowa?